KooiInc/js-stringweaver/README.md

 A JS "stringbuilder" module

-A constructor to create *mutable* strings with build in getter/methods.
+A constructor to create *mutable* strings.

 - small footprint
 - extendable with custom getters/methods